 5. Breach Notification

-In the event of a breach of unsecured PHI, Genbu Health will notify affected Covered Entity customers without unreasonable delay and no later than 60 days after discovery of the breach, as required by the HIPAA Breach Notification Rule (45 CFR §§ 164.400–414).
+In the event of a breach of unsecured PHI, Genbu Health will notify affected Covered Entity customers without unreasonable delay after discovery of the breach, as required by the HIPAA Breach Notification Rule (45 CFR §§ 164.400–414).

 Our breach notification will include, to the extent possible: